"Religious freedom" changing from freedom of

 services, accommodations, advantages, facilities, goods, or privileges would be a violation of the

 In 2009, the legislature had passed a law that allowed loving committed same-sex couples to marry.
 The law contained the standard clause that gave clergy and congregations immunity from human rights legislation in the event that they wanted to refuse to marry such couples.
 However, many religious and social conservatives considered this provision to be inadequate.
 There are many individuals and companies who provide goods and services to couples who planned to marry.
-This includes persons and businesses that provide marriage services to the general public, including the rental of halls for wedding receptions, and the services of wedding photographers, of bakers that make wedding cakes, of stores that sell wedding dresses, of stores that rent tuxedos, professionals who provide pre-marital counseling, etc. Under the bill, individuals and businesses would be given immunity from being charged under existing human rights legislation if they refuse -- because of their religious beliefs or conscience -- to provide services to same-sex couples that they normally supply to the public.
+This includes the rental of halls for wedding receptions, and the services of wedding photographers, of bakers that make wedding cakes, of stores that sell wedding dresses, of stores that rent tuxedos, professionals who provide pre-marital counseling, etc. If this bill had become law, individuals and businesses would be given immunity from being charged under existing human rights legislation if they refuse -- because of their religious beliefs or conscience -- to provide services to same-sex couples that they normally supply to the public.
 It would take effect on 2013-JAN-01.

 Although the bill was written to allow individuals and companies to discriminate against loving, committed same-sex couples, it was so broadly worded that it would have protected racists, anti-semites, other religists (persons bigoted towards persons of other religions) and other groups.
 More details.

-2011 & 2012: Objections by the Roman Catholic Church concerning their employees' birth control choices:
+2011 & 2012: USA: Objections by the Roman Catholic Church concerning their employees' birth control choices: